 Therapy

-Cognitive-behavioural therapy (CBT) is highly effective, helping individuals identify and change negative thought patterns.
+Cognitive-behavioural therapy (CBT) is highly effective for anxiety, helping individuals identify and change negative thought patterns.
 Other therapies, like exposure therapy and mindfulness-based therapy, can also be beneficial.

 Lifestyle Changes